observablehq/stdlib/README.md

-# @observablehq/notebook-stdlib
+# @observablehq/stdlib

-The Observable notebook standard library.
+The Observable standard library.

 For examples, see https://beta.observablehq.com/@mbostock/standard-library.